GoogleCloudPlatform/samples-style-guide/content/en/_index.md

  {{< /tab >}}
 {{< /tabpane >}}

+### Method Structure
+Method arguments should be limited to what is absolutely required for testing.
+In most cases, this is project specific information or the path to an external file.
+For example, project specific information (such as `projectId`) or a `filePath` for an external file is acceptable, while an argument for the type of a file or a specific action is not.

+Any declared function arguments should include a no-arg, main method with examples for how the user can initialize the method arguments and call the entrypoint for the snippet.
+If the values for these variables need to be replaced by the user, be explicit that they are example values only.

+Methods should avoid a return type whenever possible.
+Instead, show the user how to interact with a returned object programmatically by printing some example attributes to the console.

+{{< tabpane langEqualsHeader=true >}}
+ {{< tab header="Java" >}}
+    public static void main(String[] args) {
+        // TODO(developer): Replace these variables before running the sample.
+        String projectId = "my-project-id";
+        String filePath = "path/to/image.png";
+        inspectImageFile(projectId, filePath);
+    }

+    // This is an example snippet for showing best practices. public static void exampleSnippet(String projectId, String filePath) {
+        // Snippet content ...
+    }
+{{< /tab >}}
+{{< /tabpane >}}

 ### Arrange, Act, Assert

 Generally, most samples should follow the "Arrange, Act, Assert" pattern as